lozuponelab/q2-SCNIC/community_tutorial.md

   --o-collapsed-table fake_data.collapsed.qza \
   --o-correlation-network fake_net.modules.qza
 ```
-The `fake_data.collapsed.qza` is a feature table you can use with any further non-phylogenetic analysis. `fake_net.modules.qza` is a network that is annotated with correlation information as well as module membership and can be exported from the `.qza` to visualize with tools such as[Cytoscape.](http://www.cytoscape.org/)
+The `fake_data.collapsed.qza` is a feature table you can use with any further non-phylogenetic analysis. `fake_net.modules.qza` is a network that is annotated with correlation information as well as module membership and can be exported from the `.qza` to visualize with tools such as [Cytoscape.](http://www.cytoscape.org/)

 With that you now have ran SCNIC and have a feature table with fewer features giving you more power for further analyses and a correlation network invesigate correlations between features in your community of interest.